 What are Medication Birth Defects?

 Many medications are considered safe during pregnancy, and many others come with a lengthy list of possible side effects.
 In either case, physicians have the responsibility to ensure prescribed medication is absolutely necessary.
-Failing to ensure that pregnant women are safe from the harmful side effects of medication may lead to long-term, chronic medical conditions.

 What Medications May Cause Birth Defects?